taka-rl/flask_webapp/README.md

 # About
-This is a web app where I have been utilizing gained skills and knowledge in Flask, Database, RESTful API and Python while learning them by myself.
+This is a Flask web app example where I have been utilizing gained skills and knowledge in Flask, sqlalchemy, RESTful API and Python while learning them by myself.

 ## Stacked tech
 - Python
 - Flask
 - HTML/CSS/Bootstrap
 - Flask-WTF/WTForm
+- sqlalchemy
-- SQLite
+- PosgreSQL (for deploy)
 - Flask-Login

 ## Preparation to use